manojtpillai/kubuculum/README.md

 ## Versions

-The initial implementation was in ansible, followed by a python rewrite.
-The python version has better capabilities, but not all benchmarks and features have been ported to it at this time.
+- The initial implementation was in ansible.
+This version is still accessible via tag v0.1

+- The tool has been rewritten in python.
+It has gained better capabilities in this rewrite; maybe most significant is the ability to specify a batch of runs in a single input file.
+However, not all benchmarks available in the ansible version have been rewritten yet.

 ## Getting Started